Excessive dog barking can be annoying for neighbours and the community. In Brisbane, a dog is considered a nuisance:

 If you are not comfortable approaching the owner when the dog barks excessively, or if the dog continues to bark after the owner has had time to resolve the problem, you can report the issue to Brisbane City Council.
 If you have the exact location details of the dog, including house number and street, you can:

 If this is the first barking dog complaint, Council will send you a Noise Nuisance Diary so you can provide further information.
-Completing the Noise nuisance diary for neighbour (Word - 177kb) can help progress the investigation into your complaint.
+You can complete this diary as an Online electronic diary or as a downloadable document - Noise nuisance diary for neighbour (Word - 177kb).
+Completing the Noise nuisance diary can help progress the investigation into your complaint.

 Council will promptly provide information to the dog owner about some possible causes of nuisance barking, and provide some potential solutions.
 The dog owner will be asked to take action to eliminate the problem and contact Council to discuss the matter.
 Council and the neighbourhood must allow time for the owner to take action to address the nuisance barking.